-IBISWorld, a leading industry research house, has published an in-depth breakdown of the effect of the COVID-19 outbreak on every subdivision in Australia and New Zealand.
-This report, compiled by a team of senior industry analysts, classifies the level of disruption for each subdivision, and provides analysis relating to the key factors that will determine their performance over the remainder of 2019-20 and beyond.
+Leading industry research company IBISWorld has published an in-depth breakdown of the effects of the COVID-19 pandemic on every subdivision in the economies of Australia and New Zealand.
+This report, compiled by a team of senior industry analysts, classifies the level of disruption for each subdivision, and provides analysis on the key factors that will determine performance over the remainder of 2019-20, 2020-21 and beyond.